We’re an Apostolic Pentecostal church.

 Ultimately, we’re on our way to Heaven and would love to see you join us.

 What does this mean for you?
-Most importantly, you’re always welcome at Hope Church.
+Most importantly, you’re always welcome at Inland Lighthouse Church of Riverside.
 We’re saving a seat for you.
-Wherever you’re at in your faith journey, you’ll be welcomed here.
+Wherever you’re at in your journey, you’ll be welcomed here.